SublimeText/TrailingSpaces/README.md

 ## Options

-Several options are available to customize the plugin look 'n feel and behaviour.
-The config keys goes into config files accessible throught the "Preferences" menu.

-It is recommended using a specific settings file for this plugin.
-Under your ST's location (see above), you will create it at `Packages/User/trailing_spaces.sublime-settings`.
+Several options are available to customize the plugin look 'n feel and behavior.
+The config keys goes into a specific settings file for this plugin.
+Under your ST's location (see above), you will need to create the file `Packages/User/trailing_spaces.sublime-settings`.

 ### Changing the highlighting color

-One may also change the highlighting color, providing a scope name such as "invalid", "comment"... in "File Settings - User":
+You may change the highlighting color, providing a scope name such as "invalid", "comment"… just like that:

 ``` js
 { "trailing_spaces_highlight_color": "invalid" }
 ```

 Actually, "invalid" is the default value.
-If you'd like to use a custom color, it should be defined as a color scope in your theme file.
-This is a dummy, fully-fledged example (feel free to cut irrelevant pieces for your settings):
+If you would like to use a custom color, it should be defined as a color scope in your current theme file.
+Here is a dummy, fully-fledged example (feel free to cut irrelevant pieces for your settings) of a custom color scope:

 ``` xml
 <dict>